colah/Fanfiction-Graphs-Post/index.md

 Some research was done into the demographics of fanfiction.net users and other topics by [FFN Research].
 They found that 78% of fanfiction.net authors who joined in 2010 identified as female.
 Further, around 80% of users who report their age are between 13 and 17.

 A lot of other interesting research and analysis has been done on the blogs [Destination: Toast!] and [TOASTYSTATS].

-In this post, we will examine the relationships between different Harry Potter stories on fanfiction.net.
-We will create visualizations, experiment with the application of Google's PageRank algorithm, and finally construct a crude recommendation tool.
-We will also discuss a number of directions for future exploration.

 [fanficiton.net]:https://www.fanfiction.net/
 [FFN Research]:http://ffnresearch.blogspot.com/